 Chapter 1 The Manhattan Puzzle

-Below is Chapter 1 of The Manhattan Puzzle, available from October 10, 2013.
+Below is Chapter 1 of The Manhattan Puzzle.
 The current low price of The Manhattan Puzzle will change, and move upwards so buy it asap.

 ‘Go for it.
 The rougher the better, girl.’
 The man had a black silk blindfold tied around his head.
 He spoke slowly, his voice thick with desire.